Chief Actuary Job

-Typically as a member of the Senior Management Team the Chief Actuary is expected to contribute proactively to developing and executing the company’s business strategy through the provision of superior information, actuarial advice and guidance (and specifically relying on the actuarial guidance given by your regulatory body).
+Typically, as a member of the Senior Management Team the Chief Actuary job is to contribute proactively to developing and executing the company’s business strategy through the provision of superior information, actuarial advice and guidance.
+The Chief Actuary will specifically rely on the actuarial guidance given by the relevant regulatory body.

 The Chief Actuary may also oversee the asset liability management, budgeting, planning, profitability analysis and reinsurance programs.

 The Chief Actuary is obliged to adhere to the policies and programmes outlined by the Board of Directors (the “Board”) and to act within the scope of statutory limitations and the strategies set out by the Board.
 In addition, the Chief Actuary will often report to the CEO on day to day matters.

 The Chief Actuary may also be responsible for the actuarial components of the company’s products; for the actuarial components of the product financials under all valuation bases; provide income, cash flow, and capital projections and analysis; responsible for product pricing and financial analysis of in-force actions; and integrates the actuarial function into the financial reporting, capital planning, ALM and tax processes of the organisation.

 Must be a Fellow of a relevant Actuarial Society and possibly possess a Bachelor’s Degree in Actuarial Science, Mathematics, Statistics, or a related field.
 Candidates may be required to have a minimum of ten (10) years of relevant actuarial experience, including five (5) years’ supervisory experience.